argonautproject/provider-directory/pages/_includes/argo-practitionerrole-summary.md

 1. One practitioner specialty code in `PractitionerSpecialty.code" which has an [extensible](http://build.fhir.org/terminologies.html#extensible) binding to:
     -    [NUCC - Specialization](ValueSet-provider-specialty.html) value set
 1. One reference to a location in `PractitionerRole.location`
-1. At least one contact using either 'PractitionerRole.telecom' OR or reference to an EndPoint Resource in  `PractitionerRole.endpoint`
+1. At least one contact using either 'PractitionerRole.telecom' OR or reference to an Endpoint Resource in  `PractitionerRole.endpoint`